fazlulShanto/yt-cutter/README.md

 # YT-Cutter API

-A modular Express API for downloading and cutting YouTube videos with configurable quality settings.
+A modular Express API built with TypeScript for downloading and cutting YouTube videos with configurable quality settings.

 ## System Requirements